 Crystals are smooth-faced, angular forms assumed by minerals when they solidify from a molten state (as when volcanic lava cools), or separate from solutions in open spaces (as when salt crystals form as seawater evaporates).
 Crystal structure reflect the arrangement of atoms composing them.

 By the way, the crystals at the top of this page are quartz crystals from Arkansas.
 Quartz is the most common of all minerals, and the main constituent of sand.
-The crystal is hexagonal -- trigonal trapezohedral, which means that if you were to cut across it, it would have six sides.
-A salt crystal, which also is clear and glassy looking, has -- as you know -- only four sides.
+The crystal is hexagonal -- trigonal trapezohedral -- which means that if you were to cut across it, it would have six sides.
+Salt crystals, such as the ones at the right, also are clear and glassy looking, but they are cubical in shape, not hexagonal.